Formalizing MLTL Formula Progression in Isabelle/HOL: Appendix B

 The $|\pi| > 1$ case is described in detail in the Isabelle function \isa{formula\_progression} in \rref{sec:fpalg}.
 We present the full $|\pi| = 1$ case as the function \isa{formula\_progression\_len1} in Isabelle as follows:

 \begin{isabelle} \proglenone \end{isabelle}

-This function exactly captures the structural cases of the formula progression function on traces of length 1.
-The Future case splits into cases very similar to the cases that Until splits into, and the Release and Globally cases utilize the dual properties to utilize the Until and Future cases, respectively.
-The clear correspondence between the mathematical definition and the Isabelle encoding is a testament to the expressiveness of Isabelle/HOL and its ease of use for formalization.
+This function exactly captures the structural cases of the formula progression function on traces of length 1, so that there is a clear correspondence between the mathematical definition and the Isabelle encoding.
+The Future case splits into cases very similar to the cases that Until splits into, and the Release and Globally cases are defined via duality in terms of the Until and Future cases, respectively.